jtarrio/pascual/manual/chapter2.md

 Another interesting thing I didn't mention above: look at the description of what happens when you give the correct password.
 In particular, look at the line where the furious lady shouts at the doorman.
 She says "don't", but I didn't write it as `don't` but as `don''t`.
 Why do you think I did it that way?
 What is written out to the screen when you run the program?

-## Repeat-until
+## Loop statements

 Programs rarely start at the beginning and then go straight through to the end.
 Quite often, there are some parts that are executed over and over until something happens.
 Imagine a program that waits until you press a key: it's going to check if you pressed a key, and if you didn't, it's going to check again, and again, and again, until it detects that you've finally pressed a key.

-This kind of construct (where one or more statements repeat) is called a _loop statement_, and Pascal has three of them.
+This kind of construct (where one or more statements repeat) is called a _loop statement_, and Pascal has three of them: "repeat-until", "while-do", and "for".

+### Repeat-until

 The first loop statement is called "repeat-until", and I'm going to show you how it would be used in a guess-the-number game: